Money for Jam

 Money for Jam is an Australian lifestyle television series which airs on the Nine Network.
-The series premiered on 2 September 2009 at 8:00 pm, and will originally consist of eight episodes.
-It features Money magazine editor Effie Zahos and financial expert Paul Clitheroe as presenters, as well as Nine Network personalities Shelley Craft and Shane Crawford.
+The series premiered on 2 September 2009 at 8:00 pm, and originally consisted of eight episodes.
+It featured Money magazine editor Effie Zahos and financial expert Paul Clitheroe as presenters, as well as Nine Network personalities Shelley Craft and Shane Crawford.
 The series' title is a reference to the colloquialism "money for jam", which is used to imply that 'money can be made easily'.
-The series has not been renewed for a second series in 2010.
+Since its release, the show has not received a second season.

-Format

-Money for Jam will present ideas on how to put more money back in your pocket.
-In episode one, Effie will show you how to get a bonus worth nearly $3000 a year.
-Shane meets a man who has turned his love of beer into a business.
-Five tradesmen take Shelley's lunchbox challenge.
-And there are words of wisdom from money-man Paul Clitheroe.
-Plus the "Super Scrooge of the Week" segment with the scroogiest ideas to save a buck.